Oaxoa/fp-booleans/README.md

 const isBetween = (min, max) => isGreaterThan(min) && not(isGreaterThan(max));
 ```

-This is a one-time job (or no job at all f you already have them or use some open-source package) and once tested these
+> This is a one-time job (or no job at all if you already have them or use some external package) and once tested these
-functions are going to be
+> functions are going to be
-bullet-proof.
+> bullet-proof.

 With these _utils_ in place, we could create one function that combines expressions (booleans) with the `&&` operator,
 but it would require to